davepinch/pinchy.cc/content/topics/places/washington-cities/mount-vernon/en.wikipedia.org.md

 ---
 title: "Mount Vernon, Washington (Wikipedia)"
 excerpt: >-
-  **Mount Vernon** is the county seat of [Skagit County](/en.wikipedia.org/wiki/Skagit_County,_Washington/), [Washington](/en.wikipedia.org/wiki/Washington_(state)), [United States](/en.wikipedia.org/wiki/United_States/).
-The population was 35,219 at the 2020 census.
-It is one of two principal cities of and included in the Mount Vernon-Anacortes, Washington Metropolitan Statistical Area.
-Downtown Mount Vernon is known for its annual Tulip Festival Street Fair, which is part of the Skagit Valley Tulip Festival.
-The climate of Skagit County is similar to that of Northern France, with millions of tulips grown in the Skagit Valley.
-In 1998, Mount Vernon was rated the #1 "Best City in America" by the New Rating Guide to Life in America's Small Cities.
+  **Mount Vernon** is the county seat of and the most populous city in Skagit County, Washington, United States.
+A central location in the Skagit River Valley, the city is located 51 miles (82 km) south of the Canadian border and 60 miles (97 km) north of Seattle.
+The population was 35,219 at the 2020 census, making it the 35th most-populous city in Washington, with 62,966 people living in its urban area.
+It is one of two principal cities of and included in the Mount Vernon-Anacortes Metropolitan Statistical Area, covering most of Skagit County.
 license: CC BY-SA 4.0
-retrieved: 2023-12-25
+retrieved: 2026-05-16
 type: website
 url: /en.wikipedia.org/wiki/Mount_Vernon,_Washington/
 website: "https://en.wikipedia.org/wiki/Mount_Vernon,_Washington"